 Our route to Ferghana Valley leads us via the low Kamchik pass at around 7400 feet.
 After 4 hours drive, we’ll stop in Kokand, to visit the incredible Khudayarkhan Palace and the Juma mosque, and to eat lunch.
 Taste the delicious homemade honey halva sold in the mosque courtyard.

 In Margilan, an ancient Fergana Valley city, we’ll meet ikat dyers and weavers who are the most skilled in Central Asia.
-Margilan was already well known in antiquity for the superb quality of silk.
+Margilan was already well known in antiquity for its superb quality of silk.
 Over the course of four days here, we’ll visit many artisans, the textile bazaar and a silk factory.
 We’ll also learn to make some authentic dishes in our cooking class.
 A highlight will be the Kumtepa Bazaar, one of the best places to buy ikat fabrics (with resist-dyed warp) which are the most renowned textiles of Uzbekistan.
 It’s a great local market with an extensive area devoted to local textile crafts.
 Here you can buy ikat yardage to make robes, quilts or pillows, and other textile treasures.

 There is also a workshop/market where you can buy the ikat fabrics directly from the weavers.
 Later we’ll visit the training center of the most renowned ikat weaver, whose workshop did custom work for Oscar de la Renta.
 We’ll visit the Yodgorlik Margilan silk factory, established in 1972.
 Today about 450 people, mostly women, work there, and the visit is fascinating.
 Every month the factory produces about 6500 yards of fabric including natural silk and silk blend fabric.
 Over the course of our four days in the Ferghana Valley, we’ll visit many other artisans and the textile bazaar.
 A highlight will be the silk factory where we’ll witness the entire process from silkworm’s cocoon to the finished elegant and glowing ikat.
 We’ll also learn to make some authentic dishes in our cooking class.